* Says RoActemra reduces symptoms more than Humira

-Humira is one of the world’s top-selling medicines, garnering more than $8 billion a year, but is facing growing competition from other therapies including a pill being developed by Pfizer.
+Humira is one of the world’s top-selling medicines, garnering more than $8 billion per year, but is facing growing competition from other therapies including a pill being developed by Pfizer.

-Karsten Jung, head of GPS Immunology at Roche, said the aim of the trial was to give comparative data to doctors to help them to decide in favour of RoActemra, also known as Actemra outside of Europe, when prescribing treatment.
+Karsten Jung, Head GPS Immunology at Roche said the aim of the trial was to give comparative data to doctors to help them to decide in favour of RoActemra, also known as Actemra outside of Europe, when prescribing treatment.

 “Among a treatment environment of nine different medicines, it is very difficult to make an individual treatment decision for the physician.
 They are looking for reasons why they should choose one over the other,” Jung told Reuters.

-Roche’s drug is approved in the United States and Europe for use in patients who are either intolerant to or have failed to respond to other medicines to treat inflammation.
-RoActemra had sales of 184 million Swiss francs in the first-quarter, up 46 percent year-on-year.
+Roche’s drug has been approved in United States and Europe for use in patients who are either intolerant to or have failed to respond to other medicines to treat inflammation.

 About 1 percent of the world’s adult population has rheumatoid arthritis, a potentially crippling condition in which the body’s own immune system attacks the joints.